-In order for IT admins to manage apps using MAM and app-protection policies, a device must be enrolled with Intune mobile device management (MDM).
-IT administrators can also manage apps using MAM and app protection policies on devices not enrolled with Intune MDM (this is called MAM without device enrollment, or MAM-WE).
+In order for IT admins to manage apps using MAM and app-protection policies, they must enrol a device with Intune MDM.
+IT administrators can also manage apps using MAM and app protection policies on devices not enrolled with Intune MDM (known as MAM without device enrolment, or MAM-WE).
 This means that devices enrolled with third-party EMM providers can still have apps managed via Intune.

 View Hardware Configurations:

 Intune enables you to view the basic hardware configuration of managed PCs, including software that’s been installed on the client system.
 Perform inventory scans to detect any unapproved, or unlicensed applications running on a device.